awsdocs/aws-parallelcluster-user-guide/doc_source/awsbatchcli.awsbstat.md

 ## Positional Arguments<a name="awsbatchcli.awsbstat.arguments"></a>

 `job_ids`
 Specifies the space\-separated list of job IDs to show in the output\.
-If the job is a job array, all of the children are displayed\.
+If the job is a job array, all of the child jobs are displayed\.
 If a single job is requested, it is shown in a detailed version\.

 ## Named Arguments<a name="awsbatchcli.awsbstat.namedarguments"></a>